Why Are Mosquitoes Crossing State Lines?

 Contact the vector professionals at 800.413.4445 for all your integrated tick & mosquito control needs.

-VDCI_Logo_squareSince 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, military bases, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective integrated tick and mosquito management.
+VDCI_Logo_squareSince 1992, Vector Disease Control International (VDCI) has taken pride in providing municipalities, mosquito abatement districts, industrial sites, planned communities, homeowners associations, and golf courses with the tools they need to run effective mosquito control programs.
 We are determined to protect the public health of the communities in which we operate.
-Our tick and mosquito management professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
+Our mosquito control professionals have over 100 years of combined experience in the field of public health, specifically vector disease control.
+We strive to provide the most effective and scientifically sound mosquito surveillance and control programs possible based on an Integrated Mosquito Management approach recommended by the American Mosquito Control Association (AMCA) and Centers for Disease Control and Prevention (CDC).
+VDCI is the only company in the country that can manage all aspects of an integrated mosquito management program, from surveillance to disease testing to aerial application in emergency situations.

 Mosquito of the Month: Anopheles quadrimaculatus – Common Malaria Mosquito